cbinwani/ApromoreCore8.0/README.md

 Add the following requirements and procedure to **Running**.

 ### Requirements
-Only if you require bundles to be cryptographically signed, create a JKS keystore `truststore.ks` in `$KARAF_HOME/etc/`.
+- Only if you require bundles to be cryptographically signed, a JKS keystore `truststore.ks` in `$KARAF_HOME/etc/`

 ### Procedure
 - Create a Java security policy file `apromore.policy` based on the example `$APROMORE_HOME/etc/apromore.policy`.